 Apple allowed us the time necessary to really study out a new approach.
-We had a clean sheet of paper, were not constrained to follow any set standards or specifications, and the Crossover team was allowed to provide quite a bit of input.
+We had a clean sheet of paper, were not constrained by any set standards or specifications, and the Crossover team was allowed to provide quite a bit of input.
 We had a fairly substantial delay with the lease for a proposed site, which turned out to be quite helpful.
-It allowed us to spend 6 months, which you never get in a project, to look at new ways to make a health center less institutional, less stressful, and of course more efficient.
-We even got to build a mockup clinic inside of another building on the campus to test out new concepts with the exam and consult rooms, test the sizing and spacing constraints in real time, and go through multiple iterations as a team finding the exact balance that we all had envisioned.
+It allowed us to do something a project timeline rarely allows, which was to spend six months studying new ways to make a health center less institutional, less stressful, and of course, more efficient.
+We even got to build a mockup clinic inside of another building on the campus to test out new concepts with the exam and consult rooms, test the sizing and spacing constraints in real time, and go through multiple iterations as a team, finding the exact balance that we all had envisioned.

 What were the biggest improvements this process enabled?

 We did lots of things differently but I recall two really big ideas.
-One was the dual access exam room concept – this allowed one entry door from the public area and separate door from the staff area.
+One was the dual access exam room concept—this allowed one entry door from the public area and one separate door from the staff area.
 The Crossover guys had seen this at the University of Utah in their Primary Care service and really liked the flow and dynamic it created.
-The other was the concept of a shared “bullpen” for all the staff.
-The patient room had quite a few efficiencies we built into it (spacing, storage, lighting, etc), and the functional bullpen literally by design ensured all the providers literally worked together as a team, removed all private rooms, and gave us significant space back from a traditional center.
+The other was the concept of a shared “bullpen” for the staff.
+The patient room had quite a few efficiencies built into it (spacing, storage, lighting, etc.), and the functional bullpen by design, ensured all the providers literally worked together as a team.
+By removing all private rooms, and giving them a significant, central space, we created a flow that was a departure from a traditional center.

 What was the impact of these ideas?

-We spent a lot of time seeing how to help provider team efficiency and communication among providers and between care teams.
-The bull pen cut down a lot of the actual walking for the team, and with everyone in the same room, it helped significantly with collaboration while lowering the various communication, handoff, and followup friction that often exists in poorly designed centers.
-In the member room, we designed a table for the laptop, and made it so the patient and doctor could share the screen side by side instead of on opposites sides of a table.
+We spent a lot of time studying how to help team efficiency and communication among providers, as well as between care teams.
+The bullpen cut down a lot of the actual walking for the team, and with everyone in the same room, it helped significantly with collaboration while lowering the various communication, handoff, and followup friction that often exists in poorly designed centers.
+In the member room, we designed a table for the laptop, and made it so the patient and doctor could share the screen side by side instead of on opposite sides of a table.
 Most of the design tweaks like this were done intentionally to enhance the member experience while also stripping out the threatening “institutional” feel of healthcare.
-We designed things like skylights and the angled walls to increase the sense that this was designed to calm the patient and help them feel it was their space.
-And now, years later, I smile as I see the influence of these original designs like our consult room desk and pocket doors appear in other health centers as well.
-Again, these all seemed like little changes as we talk about them but I was always surprised by how big the impact was from these subtle design improvements.
+We incorporated things like skylights and angled walls to increase the sense that this was designed to calm the patient and help them feel it was their space.
+And now, years later, I smile as I see the influence of the original designs (like our consult room desk and pocket doors) as they appear in other health centers as well.
+Again, these all seemed like little changes as we talk about them, but I was always surprised by how big the impact was from these subtle design improvements.

 What was your experience during this time?
 What were you learning?

 Well, what I loved about working with Crossover was that the team was extremely agile.
-They were also willing to explore new ideas, to try concepts and fail, and then to iterate and improve, and trying again.
+They were also willing to explore new ideas, to try concepts and fail, and then to iterate and improve, and try again.
 I also loved that all of this was driven by the fundamental desire to truly deliver something different.
-It was great to be part of this team dynamic, and put forward some of our creative best work, and have a client understand and be interested in the process as well as the outcome.
-Only later did I realize that one of Crossover’s core company values is “Design Everything”.
-When I learned that I smiled because it was something that I was trying to express but now could see that they were literally trying to live out their values.
+It was great to be part of this team dynamic, put forward some of our best creative work, and have a client understand and be interested in the process as well as the outcome.
+Only later did I realize that one of Crossover’s core company values is “Design Everything.”
+When I learned that I smiled, because it was something that I was trying to express, and I could see that they were literally trying to live out their values.
 I liked that!

 How did that standard get reused in future design work and where has it evolved today?